-Recording Radio Film Connection & CASA Schools uses a hybrid education model.
+Recording Radio Film Connection & CASA Schools uses a distance education delivery model coupled with a program and industry specific externship.

 Students complete coursework online at a location of their choosing, while simultaneously completing an externship at a private place of business.
 As such, there are no facilities except the administrative headquarters office located at 6300 Wilshire Blvd., Suite 640, Los Angeles, CA 90048.